 If you haven’t already, this is the time when you need to get crystal clear on your grandiose vision for the future of the company.
-This speaks to that human need to feel a sense of contribution, and striving for achievement.
+This speaks to the human need to feel a sense of contribution and achievement.

 What drives you?
 What inspires you?